Office of Sustainability Staff

 Summer Peltzer, Diversity and Inclusion Coordinator

-Darren Bingham, Waste Minimization Specialist
+Darren Bingham, Waste Minimization Manager

 Darren is a masters candidate in the sustainable communities program at NAU, where he studies waste and food systems for resilient communities.
 His undergraduate and career choices have given Darren first-hand experience and knowledge in the waste industry, environmental consulting, and farm to consumer methodology.
 His passion for the sanctity of all life has generated a strong commitment to improve people’s relationship with the planet in all facets of their lives.
 He enjoys Dr. Seuss, gardening, baking bread, and the occasional trip to the mountains.